-The role of the Audit and Risk Committee is responsible for reviewing the integrity of the Company's financial reporting and overseeing the independence of the external Auditors.
+The Audit and Risk Committee (or the full board performing the functions of the committee) is responsible for reviewing the integrity of the Company's financial reporting and overseeing the independence of the external Auditors.
 The board is currently responsible for this function.